barbarer/py4e-int/_sources/tuples/writecode.rst

         .. tab:: Question

-            The dictionary 'majors' contains college major codes as keys and college major names as values.
-Write a function named ``find_major()`` that takes one parameter, ``major code``.
-If the major code exists in 'majors', your function should return a tuple where the first value is the major code and the second is the name of the major.
-If the major code doesn't exist, return a tuple where the first value is None and the second is a string containing 'Error'.
-            Finally, test your function by printing the name of the major with code 3084.
+            Write a function called ``find_majors`` that takes in a dictionary as a parameter, ``majors``, that has a major code as the key and the name of a major as the value.
+Return a list of tuples of size two, in which the first element of the tuple is the major code and the second element of the tuple is the name of the major.
+For example, ``find_major({3084: 'Computer Science', 3025: 'Electrical Engineering', 3020: 'Computer Engineering', 3027: 'Cybersecurity', 3068: 'Biometric Systems Engineering'})`` would return ``[(3084, 'Computer Science'), (3025, 'Electrical Engineering'), (3020, 'Computer Engineering'), (3027, 'Cybersecurity'), (3068, 'Biometric Systems Engineering')]``.

             .. activecode:: tup_writecode3q
                 :practice: T
                 :nocodelens:

-                majors = {3084: 'Computer Science', 3025: 'Electrical Engineering', 3020: 'Computer Engineering', 3027: 'Cybersecurity', 3068: 'Biometric Systems Engineering'}
-                def find_major(major_code):
+                def find_major(dictionary_val):
                     # write code here

                 ====